-ULA Atlas V Successfully Launches 29 Amazon Kuiper Internet Satellites
+ULA Atlas V Launches 29 Amazon Kuiper Internet Satellites

 Launches

-ULA Atlas V Successfully Launches 29 Amazon Kuiper Internet Satellites
+ULA Atlas V Launches 29 Amazon Kuiper Internet Satellites

 Tianjiangshuo·

-ULA Atlas V Successfully Launches 29 Amazon Kuiper Internet Satellites
+ULA Atlas V Launches 29 Amazon Kuiper Internet Satellites

-Summary: United Launch Alliance's Atlas V 551 rocket successfully deployed 29 Amazon Project Kuiper internet satellites to low Earth orbit on April 27 at 8:53 PM EDT (1253 UTC April 28).
-ULA confirmed satellite deployment.
-This was one of the largest single Kuiper launches to date as Amazon races to catch up with SpaceX's Starlink.
+Summary: United Launch Alliance's Atlas V 551 rocket successfully placed 29 Amazon Project Kuiper internet satellites into low Earth orbit on April 27 at 20:53 EDT (08:53 Beijing Time April 28).
+This was one of the largest single-launch satellite deployment missions for the Kuiper constellation to date, as Amazon accelerates its competition with SpaceX's Starlink.

 ULA Atlas V launches Kuiper satellitesCredit: United Launch Alliance

-The Kuiper mission launched on an Atlas V 551 configuration (5 solid rocket boosters + 2 LOX/RP-1 engines) from Space Launch Complex-41 at Cape Canaveral Space Force Station.
-All 29 satellites were deployed to low Earth orbit approximately 13 minutes after liftoff.
+The mission, designated Kuiper, used an Atlas V 551 configuration (5 solid rocket boosters + 2 liquid oxygen/kerosene engines).
+The rocket lifted off from Space Launch Complex-41 at Cape Canaveral Space Force Station, deploying all 29 satellites to low Earth orbit approximately 13 minutes after liftoff.

 Mission profile: